King Thutmose III: The Greatest Military Pharaoh of Ancient Egypt

 He also built the sixth and seventh giant gates and the celebration hall in the Mortuary temple of amun at karnak and completed the construction the walls of the Temple of Habu, which Hatshepsut had begun.

-He built a temple for the god Ptah in his homeland in Memphis.
 The temple contains three rooms: the first is for Ptah, the second is for Hathor, the goddess of Thebes, and the third is for the goddess Sekhmet, wife of Ptah, where she is represented by a statue of her with the head of a lioness surmounted by a sun disk.

 He has a temple in Amda and Samna.
 He built a temple in Elephantine for the goddess Set, and it has monuments.
 In Kom Ombo, Edfu, Ain Shams and Arment.